nicolasmcnair/magpy/README.md

 Previously, MagPy only supported Rapid Magstim stimulators with software version 8 or lower.
 The most recent version (1.2.0b1) is a work-in-progress to update MagPy to support software versions up to 10.
 There may be bugs!

+**Important Note: In versions prior to 1.2, all parameters must be supplied in their lowest unit of resolution.
+For BiStim<sup>2</sup> stimulators, this means that the interpulse interval should be supplied in ms if in normal mode, and tenths of a millisecond in high-resolution mode.
+For Rapid<sup>2</sup> stimulators, this means that frequency should be supplied in tenths of a Hz and duration in tenths of a second.
+From version 1.2 onwards, all units must be supplied in their base unit: ms for interpulse interval (regardless of mode), Hz for frequency, and seconds for duration.
+See the help description for each command for details about what unit it is expecting.**

 ## Installation

 MagPy can be installed easily using the pip package manager: